cosmos/cosmos/WHITEPAPER.md

 where a block is a list of transactions.
 Consensus on a block proceeds in rounds.
 Each round has a round-leader, or proposer, who proposes a block.
 The validators then vote, in stages, on whether or not to accept the proposed block or move on to the next round.

-We call the voting stages _PreVote_ and _PreCommit_.
-A vote can be for a particular block or for _Nil_.
-We call a collection of +⅔ PreVotes for a single block in the same round a _Polka_, and a collection of +⅔ PreCommits for a single block in the same round a _Commit_.
-If +⅔ PreCommit for Nil in the same round, they move to the next round.

 The proposer for a round is chosen deterministically from the ordered list of validators, in proportion to their voting power.
-Note that strict determinism in the protocol incurs a weak synchrony assumption as faulty leaders must be detected and skipped.
-Thus, validators wait some amount _TimeoutPropose_ before they Prevote Nil, and the value of TimeoutPropose increases with each round.
-Progression through the rest of a round is fully asychronous, in that progress is only made once a validator hears from +⅔ of the network.
-In practice, it would take an extremely strong adversary to indefinetely thwart the weak synchrony assumption (causing the consensus to fail to ever commit a block), and doing so can be made even more difficult by using randomized values of TimeoutPropose on each validator.

-An additional set of constraints, or Locking Rules, ensure that the network will eventually commit just one block at each height.
-Any malicious attempt to cause more than one block to be committed at a given height can be identified.
-First, a PreCommit for a block must come with justification, in the form of a Polka for that block.
-If the validator has already PreCommit a block at round <em>R_1</em>, we say they are _locked_ on that block, and the Polka used to justify the new PreCommit at round
-<em>R_2</em> must come in a round <em>R_polka</em> where <em>R_1 &lt; R_polka
-&lt;= R_2</em>.
-Second, validators must Propose and/or PreVote the block they are locked on.
-Together, these conditions ensure that a validator does not PreCommit without sufficient evidence, and that validators which have already PreCommit cannot contribute to evidence to PreCommit something else.
-This ensures both safety and liveness of the consensus algorithm.

 The full details of the protocol are described [here](https://github.com/tendermint/tendermint/wiki/Byzantine-Consensus-Algorithm).

-Tendermint’s security derives from its use of optimal Byzantine fault-tolerance via super-majority (+⅔) voting and the locking mechanism.
+Tendermint’s security derives from its use of optimal Byzantine fault-tolerance via super-majority (+⅔) voting and a locking mechanism.
 Together, they ensure
 that:

 * ⅓+ voting power must be Byzantine to cause a violation of safety, where more